EXCLUSIVE-Chinese EV trio eye HK listings this year to raise combined $5 bln -sources

 GOING GREEN

-China's government has heavily promoted NEVs - such as battery-powered, plug-in petrol-electric hybrid and hydrogen fuel cell cars - to help reduce chronic air pollution, spurring interest from technology companies and investors alike.
+China's government has heavily promoted NEVs - such as battery-powered, plug-in petrol-electric hybrid and hydrogen fuel cell cars - in response to chronic air pollution, spurring interest from technology companies and investors alike.

 Last month, Reuters reported telecommunications firm Huawei Technologies Co Ltd HWT.UL plans to market EVs as early as this year.

-China forecasts NEVs will make up 20% of the country's annual auto sales by 2025 from around 5% in 2020.
+China forecasts NEVs will make up 20% of its annual auto sales by 2025 from around 5% in 2020.

 Domestic vehicle deliveries last year totalled 32,624 by Li Auto, 43,728 by Nio and 27,041 by Xpeng.
 That compared with 147,445 vehicles by Tesla, industry data showed.